AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User provides the details for the foodplace.
+1. User provides the details of the foodplace.
 2. BiteBuddy adds the foodplace and displays confirmation.

     Use case ends.